 Although the ATAR is a common Australia-wide measure, it is calculated differently by each jurisdiction.
-Eligibility criteria and scaling methods vary between jurisdictions5, and scaled results for subjects can be derived from raw subject results using linear transformations, equi-percentile mappings, or iterative methods like the one described in this document (see Chapter 3).
+Eligibility criteria and scaling methods vary between jurisdictions, and scaled results for subjects can be derived from raw subject results using linear transformations, equi-percentile mappings, or iterative methods like the one described in this document (see Chapter 3).

 Raw results received from the QCAA are loaded by QTAC and checked through quality and data validation processes.
 Subject results and VET qualifications are loaded, and data are structured in a convenient format for the analysis.
-This includes combining school subjects and VET qualifications in one table, and converting letter grades used in subjects of Type 2 (as defined in
+This includes combining school subjects and VET qualifications in one table, and converting the A-E grade used in subjects of Type 2 (as defined in

-4 Short Courses are not inputs into the ATAR.
+&lt;sup>4 Short Courses are not inputs into the ATAR.

-5 Generally, all methods quantify the overall ability of students, use it to determine the subject scaled results, and vice versa.
+&lt;sup>5 Generally, all methods quantify the overall ability of students, use it to determine the subject scaled results, and vice versa.

-Table 1) into numeric grades (A=90, B=70, C=50, D=30, E=10)6, to accommodate different grading systems.
+Table 1) into numeric results (A=90, B=70, C=50, D=30, E=10), to accommodate different grading systems.
 Figure 2 visually represents the end-to-end process of the calculation of the ATAR following receipt of the results from the QCAA.